jimniels/blog/src/client/posts/2021-06-14-displaying-favicons-for-any-domain.md

-# Displaying Favicons From Any Domain
+# Displaying Favicons For Any Domain

 A little while back, I wrote about [indexing the links on my blog](https://blog.jim-nielsen.com/2020/indexing-my-blogs-links/).